Debra Rosenfeld, LMFT—Career Coach for Physicians and Future Physicians

 Desired Qualifications:

-Do you notice how the summaries make it easy for the recruiter and manager to see that this is an ideal candidate?
+Do you notice how the summary makes it easy for the recruiter and manager to see that this is an ideal candidate?
 Do you see how easy the summary is to compose?
 Invest a little time in crafting a summary for each job you apply for and you’ll increase your chances of being invited for interviews.

 Leave a Reply.